 Nazarene Bible College offers two degrees: Bachelor of Arts in Ministry (BAMin) and Associate of Arts in Lay Ministries (AALM).
 The Bachelor of Arts in Ministry (BAMin) offers majors in Pastoral Ministries, Christian Educational Ministries, Music Ministries, and Christian Counseling.
-In addition to the Bachelor of Arts in Ministry (BAMin) major, it is possible to receive a minor in Pastoral Ministries, Christian Educational Ministries, Youth Ministries, Music Ministries, Church Ministries, Bible and Theology, or Biblical Languages.
-The Associate of Arts in Lay Ministries offers a concentration in Biblical Studies, Christian Educational Ministries.
+In addition to a major, it is possible to receive a minor in Pastoral Ministries, Christian Educational Ministries, Youth Ministries, Music Ministries, Church Ministries, Bible and Theology, or Biblical Languages.
+The Associate of Arts in Lay Ministries offers concentrations in Biblical Studies, Christian Educational Ministries.
 The baccalaureate degree requires a minimum of 128 semester hours for graduation.
 The associate of arts degree requires a minimum of 64 semester hours for graduation.

-The Sourcebook on Ministerial Development, 1998, published by Pastoral Ministries, Church Growth Division, Church of the Nazarene stipulates the requirements for elder ordination within the Church of the Nazarene.
-The Bachelor of Arts in Ministry degree with a major in Pastoral Ministries meets the requirements of the elder ordination course of study as outlined in the Sourcebook on Ministerial Development, 1998.
-The Bachelor of Arts in Ministry degree with a major in Christian Educational Ministries or a major in Music Ministries meet the requirements of the deacon ordination course of study as outlined in the Sourcebook on Ministerial Development, 1998.
+The Sourcebook on Ministerial Development, 1998, published by Clergy Services, Church of the Nazarene stipulates the requirements for elder ordination within the Church of the Nazarene.
+The Bachelor of Arts in Ministry degree with a major in Pastoral Ministries meets the requirements for the elder ordination course of study as outlined in the Sourcebook on Ministerial Development, 1998.
+The Bachelor of Arts in Ministry degree with a major in Christian Educational Ministries or a major in Music Ministries meet the requirements for the deacon ordination course of study as outlined in the Sourcebook on Ministerial Development, 1998.